7 Best Day Trips from Tokyo: Fuji, Nikko, Kamakura and More

 Hakone is the most popular spa town in Japan.
 With views of Mt.
 Fuji, the breathtaking Lake Ashi, and a range of sightseeing activities, it's no surprise that this is considered one of the best day trips from Tokyo.
 That said, since the hot spring culture of Hakone drives everything else, it's worth staying at least one night to experience the fabulous onsens there.
 During the day, choose from activities like eating black boiled eggs, riding the ropeway, sailing a pirate ship, visiting a greenhouse garden, and taking a glass blowing class, before relaxing in a mineral-rich hot spring – preferably outdoors under the stars.
 Buy the Hakone Freepass at Shinjuku Station, which includes the 2-hour trip from Tokyo.

 The Best Day Trips from Tokyo Help You Beat the Heat

 Day trips from Tokyo can be remarkably refreshing whether you head toward the water or the mountains, visit beautiful temples, fill up on local food, hike a trail, or relax on the beach.
 When the summer heat in Tokyo becomes to hot to handle, a few hours spent soaking up some nature – or soaking in an onsen – can set you right again.
-Expand your options even more with this list of beaches and hot springs perfect to escape to in summer.
+Expand your options even more with this list of beaches to escape to in summer.